sasquatch678/A-Painted-World/Gameplay.md/Combat.md

 This is intentional to reward strategic thinking.
 There is almost always something you can adapt in your playstyle/loadout to make a specific combat encounter easier.

 ## Skill Specializations
 At level 5 the player will get a choice to go down three different paths, depending on their class specialization.
 These are listed below.
-There are 7 total abilities or upgrades for each path, and every 5 levels after up to level 35 you will gain a new one.
+There are 7 total abilities or upgrades for each path, and every 5 levels up to level 35 you will gain a new one.

 ### Combat
 - **The Path of the Gladiator** focuses on using one's strength and stamina to their fullest extent, knocking enemies off-balance and exhausting them. <br/>